joaofmsilvaa/BodyBoost-Android-App/README.md

   - [ ] Let him change his personal data

 - [X] Code the structure of the workout list section
-    - [ ] Display the exercises corresponding to the users goal
+    - [X] Display the exercises corresponding to the users goal
-    - [ ] Add the calendar option

 - [ ] Code the structure of the meal list section
   - [ ] Display the meals corresponding to the users goal